 Tuition and Costs of BSN Programs in Idaho

-A baccalaureate degree represents unique value depending on the specialty.
-With a starting hourly figure of $25 - $30, a BSN can be well worth the cost that it incurs in tuition.
-In order to help ease a student's transition to adulthood, universities publish their tuition rates, and may also lend insight on other costs like housing, uniforms, texts and equipment.
-The University of Idaho's resident costs for tuition average about $3,500 per semester for 12 credit hours, and about $11,000 for non-residents.
-Other fees may be as much as an additional $2500 for first year students with housing and transportation calculated separately.
+A baccalaureate degree represents a unique value depending on the specialty.
+With a starting hourly figure of $25 – $30, a BSN can be well worth the cost that it incurs in tuition.
+In order to help ease a student's transition to adulthood, universities publish their tuition rates, and may also lend insight on other costs like housing, uniforms, texts, and equipment.
+Tuition for the BSN at Boise State University, for example, runs just over $4,000 per semester.
+Additional fees will apply.

 Advantages of BSN Programs